civiform/docs/docs/user-manual/civiform-admin-guide/add-statuses.md

 6. Enter your status name and (optional) any email text you would like the applicant to receive upon the status change.
 7. Repeat steps 5-6 for all statuses you would like to create.

 **Note**: you must Publish All Drafts in order for your statuses to go live.
-See [How to Publish Programs]([url](https://docs.civiform.us/user-manual/civiform-admin-guide/publish-a-program)) article for instructions on publishing.
+See [How to Publish Programs](publish-a-program.md) for instructions on publishing.

 **Tip**: Don’t see Manage Statuses as an option when you click the three dot icon?
 This is because you must add statuses to a Draft program, not an Active program. **To create a Draft version of your program**:
 1. Sign in to CiviForm as a CiviForm Admin.